 In alphabetical order by County

-(Updated December 14, 2017)
+(Updated December 24, 2018)

-Karen BakerTrail: The trail elevation is about 2,000’ above sea level and winds through the oak woodland of the Sierra Foothills.
+Karen BakerTrail: The trail elevation is about 2,000-feet above sea level and winds through the oak woodland of the Sierra Foothills.
 Likely things to see would be deer, birds, animal tracks, lichen and fungi.
-This is an easy to moderate 1-mile hike that starts at 10 a.m. and meets at the Schoolhouse Parking Lot.Bring water and snack and wear boots or shoes with good traction in case of mud.
-The trail is not stroller friendly.
-No pets allowed please.
+This is an easy to moderate 1-mile hike that starts at 8 a.m. and meets at the Schoolhouse Parking Lot on the north side of town, School House Street off of Pacific Street, Columbia, CA 95310.Bring water and snack and wear boots or shoes with good traction in case of mud.
+Children are welcome, bu the trail is not stroller friendly.
+Pets are welcome on a leash.
 Rain will cancel.
-For more information about the hike or cancellation information call (209) 599-3910.
+For more information about the hike or cancellation information call (209) 588-9128.

 El Dorado County